jvanlier/self-driving-car-engineer/Project3_Traffic_Sign_Classifier/README.md

 ![alt text][web1] ![alt text][web2] ![alt text][web3]
 ![alt text][web4] ![alt text][web5] ![alt text][web6]

 As I realized later, the 30 km zone signs and the play area sign are not in the dataset.
 Still, it is interesting to see how the model handles these.
+I expect no problems for the remainder, but I did zoom in the third image a bit ("End of all speed and passing limits")  because it's quite far away compared to the training data.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).